 If you have received your admission letter, congrats!

 Once you receive your admission letter and you decide to join us, you will need to start with the enrollment process.
 The deadline for completing the enrollment will be indicated in your admission letter.
 The enrollment process starts officially in August, but some of you (non-EU students) may need to start getting your documents even before.
 The image below describes the process and when each step should be taken.
 The topics named on the image are names of the headers/topics you will find below on this page.
-All cases are different, so please adapt the schedule to your particular situation (the image is only a general overview).
+All cases are different, so please adapt the schedule to your particular situation (the image is only a general overview of 2020; classes in 2021 might start by mid-October).

 Only for Non-EU students: Visa & Bank account